-In August 2002 a branch office was opened in Marion, Marion County.
+In August 2002 a branch office was opened in on the south side of Marion, Ohio.
 The 3,000 square foot office was built to serve the needs of existing and new customers as First Citizens has conducted loan business in Marion for many years.
 Its architectural design was based on the President Harding Memorial and Home.

 A major management change occurred in 2001 when Mark G. Johnson was named President and CEO.
 The current Executive Management team includes: Robert E. McClure, Executive Vice President and Chief Operating Officer/Cashier; Jennifer A. Romich, Senior Vice President and Chief Lending Officer; Pamala S. Baker, Senior Vice President and Chief Financial Officer; and Jevon J. Reile, Senior Vice President and Chief Information Officer.
 Barbara A. Ruth, retired in 2015 as Senior Vice President and Chief Information Officer and Floyd L. Elsea retire in 2016 as Senior Vice President and Chief Lending Officer.

 The Board of Directors is currently composed of: William M. Clark, Nancy L. Johnson, Chairman, Mark G. Johnson, Mark O. Kimmel, Joseph A. Kraus, Bruce D. Kuenzli, Robert E. McClure, James E. Needs, Jerry L. Taylor and Kenneth L. Young, Sue E. Kauble has been Board Recording Secretary for many years.
 David C. Mason, James W. Reile, Donald B. Schilling Dr. D.P.
 Smith, and Jack Wilson serve as Directors Emeritus.
 S.S.
 Ruttmann served as Director and Director Emeritus for many years and passed away in 2015.
 James A. McClain served as Chairman of the Board from 2005 until his retirement in 2009.
 He passed away in 2017.